trilemma-dev/SwiftAuthorizationSample/README.md

 SwiftAuthorizationHelperTool/Uninstaller.swift for an example of how to do so.

 ## Updating a Helper Tool
-`SMJobBless` and the equivalent convenience version offered by the Blessed framework can with user authorization manually update an installed helper tool.
+`SMJobBless` and the equivalent versions offered by the Blessed framework can with user authorization manually update an installed helper tool.
 If your app would like to automatically update the helper tool without user involvement see SwiftAuthorizationHelperTool/Update.swift for an example of how to do so.
 Note that this updater has certain self-imposed restrictions and will not perform an update in all circumstances.

 ## Debugging a Helper Tool
 The helper tool is run by launchd, not Xcode, and therefore can be challenging to debug.
 A reliable way to debug it